HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 One can admit that term Data Science consinst of 2 words: "Data" and "Science".
 It's not a coincidence, thus in this part we will focus on first part - "Data".
 In the present times we can found data literally everywhere: from text messages on our phones to whether predictions on TV in different forms and presentations (video, audio, text, images, etc...).
+Data could be break into two subcategories shown below.

 | Comparison of structured and unstructured data :